Germany turning people back at the airport: What you need to know | DW | 18.03.2020

 Travelers in possession of a visa that approves them for a longer stay in Germany, such as students, will also be allowed to enter the country.

-Holders of shorter-term visas, including tourist and business trip visas, will not be allowed to enter the country, Ahmari from the German Federal Police said.
+Holders of shorter-term visas, including tourist and business trip visas, will not be allowed to enter the country, Ahmari said.

 It is also still possible for transit passengers to make their connecting flights as long as they remain within the designated transit area of the airport.